 - PrivadoVPN is currently our best free VPN, so it is a viable option if you need a VPN in Russia but don’t want to pay for a subscription.
 However, on the free tier, you’ll only be able to connect one device simultaneously.
 You’ll also be limited to 10GB of data per month, and you’ll have a fairly limited choice of 12 server locations in 8 countries to unblock websites in Russia.

 - ProtonVPN took the second spot on our list of the best free VPNs.
 Their free subscription tier doesn’t allow torrenting, nor can it unblock streaming services like Netflix.
-What’s more, you can “only” choose from 23 server locations in just 3 countries.
+What’s more, you can only choose from 23 server locations in just the countries.
 However, it doesn’t impose a data limit, so you won’t have to worry about being cut off.

 Why Should I Get a VPN in Russia?